INGRID: an interactive grid generator for 2D edge plasma modeling

 \subsection{Magnetic field interpolation}

 Input data for grid generation come in the form of the poloidal magnetic flux $\Psi$ sampled on rectilinear grid in $R,Z$, from an MHD reconstruction code such as EFIT \cite{Lao_1985} or TEQ \cite{}.
-For obtaining the values of the poloidal magnetic flux $\Psi$ and its derivatives between data points of a provided magnetic equilibrium, INGRID utilizes bicubic interpolation \cite{Press_1992}.
-Bicubic interpolation needs function values and derivatives to be provided on the original grid, and for our use of bicubic interpolation, the derivatives $\partial_Z \Psi, \partial_R \Psi, \partial^2_{R,Z} \Psi$ are first evaluated at the original grid points by finite difference.
+INGRID utilizes a bicubic interpolation implementation \cite{Press_1992} for obtaining the values of the poloidal magnetic flux $\Psi$ and its derivatives between data points of a provided magnetic equilibrium.
+This functionality is provided by class \texttt{RectBivariateSpline} belonging to the \texttt{scipy.interpolate}\cite{virtanen2019scipy, scipy.interpolate} package.